 The good news is that the cows which would have been kept at one end of the house for warmth and safety in the winter – have been replaced by a wood burning stove!

 A new kitchen and bathroom has been installed, and all the furniture replaced.
-A large floor to ceiling glazed sitting room/conservatory has been added to the front of the building, which allows uninterrupted views to the sea and hills opposite.
+A large floor to ceiling glazed sitting room/conservatory (with under floor heating) has been added to the front of the building, which allows uninterrupted views to the sea and hills opposite.

 To the front of the house is a floor to ceiling glass extension, with spectacular views across the loch.
-The extension has two armchairs and a dining room table and chairs, and a TV and table.
+The extension has a two seater sofa, an armchair and a dining room table and chairs, and a TV and table.

 At the far end of the house is the bedroom, with a king-size bed and two bedside tables.
 A large wardrobe and large chest of drawers will give you plenty of storage space.
 There are views to the sea from the front window in the bedroom.